Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis and discussion around the Nh-FHN model

-We would like to proceed to projection on appropriate subspaces as in previous sections.
+We would like to proceed with projection on appropriate subspaces as in previous sections.
 To that end, we are interested in solutions of the following equation

 Note that equation \eqref{eq:SL} is a regular Sturm-Liouville problem.
-We have the classical following theorem, see \cite{BookTeschl}, p 160-162. \begin{theorem} There exists an increasing sequence of real numbers $(\lambda_k)$ and an orthogonal basis $(\varphi)_{k\in \N}$ of $L^2(a,b)$ such that:
+We have the classical following spectral theorem, see for example \cites{BookJost2013,BookTrudinger,BookTeschl}. \begin{theorem} There exists an increasing sequence of real numbers $(\lambda_k)$ and an orthogonal basis $(\varphi)_{k\in \N}$ of $L^2(a,b)$ such that:

 Furthermore,

 (Weyl assymptotics) \end{theorem} The linearized system of \eqref{FHNnh-2} writes

 and projection on the $kth$ subspace writes